-English story with moral- These are the timeless stories that will entertain, inspire, and teach you important life lessons.”
+English story with moral- These timeless stories will entertain, inspire, and teach you important life lessons.”
 Each of the 21 English stories with moral teachings in this collection shows its wisdom, bringing insights into courage, generosity, perseverance, and the complexity of human nature.

 From ancient folklore to modern parables, these stories attract readers while conveying important truths relevant to the human experience.
 As we analyze these stories, each with a treasure trove of values just waiting to be discovered and loved.”

-Once upon a time, in a little village in India, a farmer named Raju lived.
+Once upon a time, a farmer named Raju lived in a little village in India.
 He owned a small plot of land and worked hard to grow crops to support his family.

-One day, a severe drought struck the village, and all the crops began to wither away.
+A severe drought struck the village one day, and all the crops began to wither away.
 Raju was worried as he had no water for his crops.
 He went to the wise village elder, an old man named Guruji, seeking advice.

 Guruji said, “Raju, there’s a well on the outskirts of the village.
 It is said to have a magical water source deep within.
 But the well is guarded by a spirit who only grants access to those who can answer its riddle correctly.”